TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add API test harness using VScode restbook.
   * Add 4th cookie to record the Node-RED web URL (e.g. `http://x.x.x.x:1800/`) since uibuilder can now use a different server, it is helpful if the front-end knows the location of Node-RED itself.
   * Allow instance npm installs to be served (would allow both vue 2 and vue 3 for example).
 Instance serves to take preference.
 Would need extension to editor libraries tab to differentiate the locations.
+  * Centralise the list of control messages in use.

   * Editor:
     * Add template description to display.